iamgbsmith/til/nodejs/read-a-text-file-line-by-line.md

-# Read Text File Line By Line
+# Read A Text File Line By Line

 __Category: Nodejs__

 Files can be read line by line using the `fs` package.

-Assuming a filename of `foobar.txt`, read the file in line by line, printing the line number and line text as follows:
+Assuming a text file called `foobar.txt`, you can read the file in line by line, printing the line number and text for each line as follows:

 ```javascript
 fs.readFileSync('foobar.txt').toString().split('\n').forEach(function (line, lineNumber) {